-QP™ is a family of lightweight, open source software frameworks for building responsive and modular real-time embedded applications as systems of cooperating, event-driven active objects (actors).
+QP™ (Quantum Platform) is a family of lightweight, open source software frameworks for building responsive and modular real-time embedded applications as systems of cooperating, event-driven active objects (actors).
 The QP™ family consists of QP/C, QP/C++, and QP-nano frameworks, which are all strictly quality controlled, superbly documented, and commercially licensable.

 All QP™ frameworks can run on "bare-metal" single-chip microcontrollers, completely replacing a traditional RTOS.
 Ports and ready-to-use examples are provided for most major CPU families.
 QP/C and QP/C++ can also work with a traditional OS/RTOS, such as: POSIX (Linux, QNX, INTEGRITY), Win32 (Windows, Windows Embedded, Windows CE), ThreadX, embOS, MicroC/OS-II, etc.